Orbital-Knewbie/Knewbie/docs/DeveloperGuide.md

 ### 3.2 Quiz <a name="quiz"></a>
 #### 3.2.1 Attempt Quiz
-The quiz requires the use of an AdaptiveTesting feature which aims to provide tailored content to suit the user's ability, explained in a [later section](#adaptive).
+The quiz requires the use of an Adaptive Testing feature which aims to provide tailored content to suit the user's ability, explained in a [later section](#adaptive).
-Overall, there is a large similarity to previously mentioned features in terms of the interaction with the addition of the AdaptiveTesting feature.
+Overall, there is a large similarity to previously mentioned features in terms of the interaction with the addition of the Adaptive Testing feature.
 Below is the Sequence Diagram in completing a quiz.

 ![Quiz Sequence](diagrams/QuizSequence.png)<br>